Joshimath: Bhavishya Kedar Temple

 As per local belief, present Kedarnath will disappear along with Badrinath and re-appear in Bhavishya Kedar temple at Joshimath.
 This temple has a small shivling.

 Tapovan

 Tapovan is situated 10 km from Joshimath.
 It has natural hot water springs.
 The river Dhauliganga is visible from this spot.

 Ropeway

 A ropeway to Auli is popular among tourists and one of the longest ropeways in Asia.
-It is open only during the winter season (November to March) and costs Rs 1000 for two way journey.
+It is open only during the winter season (November to March) and costs ₹1000 for two way journey.
 The ropeway is the fastest means for tourists to go to Auli.

 Gari Bhawani Temple

 A temple is located 6 km away from the main town of Joshimath toward Rishikesh highway.

 Kalpeshwer

 Kalpeshwar is situated near the village called Urgam, which is located in a valley.
 Urgam is off the highway NH-58 and is reached from Helang which is situated at about 18 km from Joshimath.
 There are sometimes shared vans from Helang to Nyari/Urgam before noon.
-Public bus transportation is available everyday from Joshimath to Helang from 5AM to 7PM.
+Public bus transportation is available everyday from Joshimath to Helang from 05:00 to 19:00.